 David was also an advisor to FEMA Task Forces that investigated structural damage caused by the 1994 Northridge, California earthquake and the September 11, 2001 collapse of the World Trade Center towers.

 He is a Life Fellow of the American Bar Foundation.
 He is a Fellow and former Governor of the American College of Construction Lawyers, and in 2014 was presented the college's Past Presidents' Award for exemplary service to the College over a period spanning nearly the entire 25-year history of the College's existence.
 He was the Founder and first Chair of the Kentucky Bar Association Section on Construction and Public Contract Law.
 In March 2012, The American Institute of Steel Construction (AISC) named a college scholarship program after Mr. Ratterman, the "David B. Ratterman Fast Start AISC Scholarship."
 The scholarship program currently provides financial assistance to 10 college age children of the steel industry's blue- and white-collar families each year.
+In March 2019, AISC awarded David the Lifetime Achievement Award honoring those who have provided outstanding service to AISC and the structural steel design/construction/academic community.
 In 2012, he received the 2012 Distinguished Service Award from the University of Kentucky (UK) Alumni Association.
 He is a past President of the UK Alumni Association.
 In 2016 he was inducted into the UK College of Engineering Hall of Distinguished Alumni and in 2018 was awarded the Department of Civil Engineering’s Construction Management Founders Society (CMFS) Lifetime Achievement Award.

 A prolific author and speaker on a wide variety of construction law topics, David has presented or published in excess of 50 research papers, technical papers and articles.
 He has participated in or moderated numerous panel discussions on construction law topics at a wide variety of domestic and international academic symposia.